Darryl Way

-Richard Darryl Way (born 17 December 1948 in Taunton, Somerset, England) is an English rock and classical musician who was a founding member of Curved Air and co-writer of their Progressive Rock seminal albums from 1970 to 1976.
-He is best known as a violinist although he also plays keyboards.
+Richard Darryl Way (born 17 December 1948 in Taunton, Somerset, England) is an English rock and classical musician who was a founding member of the progressive rock band Curved Air and co-writer of their albums from 1970 to 1976.
+He is best known as a violinist but also plays keyboards.

-Biography
+Early life

-He began his musical training at Dartington College of Arts, and later studied at the Royal College of Music.
-When he met Francis Monkman, they formed the band Sisyphus, which evolved into Curved Air.
+Way began his musical training at Dartington College of Arts, and later studied at the Royal College of Music.

+Career

+Way met Francis Monkman and they formed the band Sisyphus, which evolved into Curved Air.

-After three albums and a hit single with Curved Air, he left in 1972 and formed the band Darryl Way's Wolf, which also recorded three albums before splitting.
+After three albums and a hit single with Curved Air, Way left in 1972 and formed the band Darryl Way's Wolf, which also recorded three albums before splitting.
 His next band, Stark Naked & the Car Thieves, went on hiatus when Curved Air reformed in late 1974.
-After their Curved Air – Live album, Curved Air split, only to be reformed by Way primarily using members of Stark Naked & the Car Thieves.
+After their Curved Air – Live album, the band split, only to be reformed by Way primarily using members of Stark Naked & the Car Thieves.
 He recorded two studio albums with this new incarnation of the group before leaving again.

-He played on two tracks on Jethro Tull's 1978 album Heavy Horses.
-He then went on to release several solo albums, including Concerto for Electric Violin, which premiered on the South Bank Show with the Royal Philharmonia Orchestra in 1978.
+Way played on two tracks on Jethro Tull's 1978 album Heavy Horses.
+He then went on to release several solo albums, including Concerto for Electric Violin, which premiered on The South Bank Show with the Royal Philharmonia Orchestra in 1978.
 There was a subsequent performance at Leeds Town Hall in the early 1980s which was broadcast live on BBC Radio Leeds.

 Curved Air reunited briefly in 1990 and a live recording of their reunion concert was released in 2000.

-In November 1996, his own opera, The Russian Opera, was premiered at The Place Theatre in London, and his song writing work includes music settings to lyrics by Steven Berkoff.
+In November 1996, Way's opera, The Russian Opera, premiered at The Place Theatre in London, and his songwriting work includes music set to lyrics by Steven Berkoff.

-In 2008, he took part in a series of Curved Air reunion concerts.
+In 2008, Way took part in a series of Curved Air reunion concerts.